msmbuilder/msmbuilder2022/README.md

 We will enable `pip install` from  `pypi` in our next formal release soon!

 The preferred installation mechanism for `msmbuilder2022` is with `conda`: (depreciated)

 ```bash
 $ conda install -c conda-forge testmsm
 ```

-Now, the intallation package name is called testmsm.

-In the future, msmbuilder2022 conda-forge package will be available.

 MSMBuilder
 ==========